nicku12345/sortedlist-rs/README.md

 # SortedList

-A fast sorted list data structure in rust.
+A fast sorted list data structure in rust, inspired by the python library [Sorted Containers](https://grantjenks.com/docs/sortedcontainers/)

-This repository is under active development with numerous available  features.
-See the [Usage](#usage) and the [Documentation](#documentation).
+This repository is a work in progress.
+See [Usage](#usage) and [Documentation](#documentation) for available features.

 ## Benchmark Tests and Results